Seirdy/seirdy.one/content/posts/permissions-policy-floc-misinfo.md

 Don't tack a new header onto every request because someone read a post by someone else who read part of a GitHub README.

-And please, don't spam maintainers of web server/backend server to tell them to include this header by default.
+And please, don't spam maintainers of web server/backend software to tell them to include this header by default.
 You don't need to add this permission policy to every request, just as you don't need to wear a helmet for every form of physical activity.